mpv-player/mpv/DOCS/man/en/lua.rst

     this equally, so you should be careful about collisions.

 ``mp.get_script_name()``
     Return the name of the current script.
+The name is usually made of the filename of the script, with directory and file extension removed, and prefixed with ``lua/``.
+If there are several script which would have the same name, it's made unique by appending a number.

+    .. admonition:: Example

+        The script ``/path/to/fooscript.lua`` becomes ``lua/fooscript``.

 ``mp.suspend()``
     Suspend the mpv main loop.
 There is a long-winded explanation of this in